 People believe, often mistakenly, that resorting to litigation is the way forward to resolve land disputes; we can help you decide whether that is the best way forward.
 We offer no-nonsense advice in plain English which is about helping you understand the strength of your legal position.
 We will always be honest – even when the news may not be what you want to hear.

 As with all legal advice, the sooner you seek help the better informed you will be and speaking to Caversham Solicitors about any land or property dispute is a prudent first step.
-Get in touch with Sarah Wilkinson at email@example.com or phone on 0118 947 8638.
+Get in touch with Robert Syms at firstname.lastname@example.org or phone on 0118 947 8638.